AndySymons/HEATHER-Home-Heating-Control-for-Home-Assistant-/README.md

 In the resulting folder there is a **Guide**, an EXCEL data file and a WORD mail merge file for each YAML file.

 Please see the *Guide* inside the package for tips on setting up a full home smart heating system and details of how to use the code generator.

+---
+If you find the ideas in this repository useful, please [Buy Me a Coffee](https://buymeacoffee.com/andysymons)